Do I Need a Course or Coding Certification?

 Since you would be sitting for a certification and not attending a program, as an AHIMA member, it would cost you $199 and as a non-member, $299.
 You can take the courses recommended above at any AHIMA-approved coding program and the cost will likely run you anywhere from $1,000 up to $3,000, depending on the length of the course.

 AHIMA offers many types of credentials, but only the RHIA credential requires completion of a bachelor’s degree in health information management (HIM).
 Just sitting for the RHIA exam requires an applicant to have a bachelor’s in an approved HIM program.
-The cost to attend a four-year college, which will be primarily via traditional classroom setting, will vary, but it can run upwards of 30K annually, based on my research of different health information management degrees.
+The cost to attend a four-year college, which will be primarily via traditional classroom setting, will vary, but it can run upwards of 30K annually.
 The cost to sit for the RHIA exam for a member is $229 and for a non-member, $299.

 Scholarship Help from AHIMA